was111607/leb-full/docs/developer/egp.rst

 **Virtual Environments**

-* All individual %appinstall and %apprun scripts for EToKi, Gunicorn and Redis are executed within their respective component virtual environments to mitigate conflicting dependencies between their functionalities.
+* All individual %appinstall and %apprun scripts for each of EToKi, Gunicorn and PostgreSQL are executed within their respective component virtual environments to mitigate conflicting dependencies between their functionalities.
-* Each script begins with the corresponding virtual environment being activated and concludes with their deactivation as follows:
+* Each script begins with the corresponding virtual environment being activated and concludes with their deativation as follows.

   ::